Title

 The LTO Memorandum outlines strict operational guidelines for the General Services Section to enhance the custody, documentation, and release procedures of impounded motor vehicles, ensuring accountability and compliance with revenue collection protocols.

-The MVC supervises/orders the stenciling of the chassis and motor numbers on the MVIR form and counter-checks with the AO for possible additional violations to be indicated in the Temporary Operators Permit (TOP).
+The MVC supervises/order the stenciling of the chassis and motor numbers on the MVIR form to counter-check with the AO and ensure any additional violations are indicated in the TOP.

-No, no motor vehicle shall be accepted in the impounding area without the accomplished IRMV and TOP.
+No motor vehicle shall be accepted without an accomplished IRMV and TOP.

-The registered owner/driver must present an Official Receipt for fine/penalty (xerox copy plus original for counter checking), IRMV with TOP (xerox copy), endorsement signed by the Assecas Office with original stamped ‘For Release’ signed by the Chief, LES/Chief Custodial Section with date and time, and a TAS resolution (xerox copy).
+The registered owner/driver must provide: (1) Official Receipt for fine/penalty (xerox copy plus presentation of original); (2) IRMV with TOP (xerox copy); (3) endorsement from the Assecas Office (xerox copy) with original stamped for release signed by the Chief, LES/Chief Custodial Section indicating date and time; and (4) TAS resolution (xerox copy).

-The MVC must submit the Daily report on impounded motor vehicle (LES Form No. 003) with the third copy of the IRMV, Daily report on release of impounded motor vehicles (LES Form No. 004), Monthly report on impounded motor vehicles (LES Form No. 005), and Monthly report on motor vehicles not claimed for more than six (6) months to the Chief, LES.
+They must submit: (1) Daily report on impounded motor vehicles (LES Form No. 003) with the 3rd copy (yellow copy) of IRMV; (2) Daily report on release of impounded motor vehicles (LES Form No. 004); (3) Monthly report on impounded motor vehicles (LES Form No. 005); and (4) Monthly report on impounded motor vehicles not claimed for more than six (6) months.

-Impounded motor vehicles at the Central Office compound not claimed within one (1) month shall be transferred to the Las Piñas impounding area and/or other designated impounding areas of the LTO by the MVC and security guard escorted by a LES law enforcer.
+To maximize compound use, impounded vehicles not claimed within one (1) month from date of apprehension at the CO compound shall be transferred to Las Piñas impounding area and/or other designated impounding area of the LTO.

 Analyze Cases Smarter, Faster